 Improve your appearance in search results by hiring a writer or write your own articles.
 Improve your ranking by creating a section on your site that provides in-depth, well-thought-out articles that really help to promote your brand.
 By doing this, you can dominate your niche and bring in more traffic to your site.
 If you offer free advice that people really want to know, you stand to position yourself as an industry leader and a few negative articles won’t matter so much anymore.

 Link any article you write to all of your social media accounts.
 If readers like your articles they will give you a link back.
 This will result in higher overall rankings for your business.
 By ranking highly, you can suppress most negative comments.

 Turn a Negative Into a Positive

 If you come across an article that ranks high for a particular keyword, try to reclaim that keyword.
-For example, if you search for “My Company Window Cleaner,” and the results show a negative review of your services, create several articles with they keyword in an attempt to outrank the article.
-In most cases, an article that is longer, better written and with better links to it will outrank a single negative review.
+For example, if you search for “My Company Window Cleaner,” and the results show a negative review of your services, create several articles with the keyword in an attempt to outrank the article.
+In most cases, an article that is longer, better written, and with better links to it will outrank a single negative review.
 If it’s seriously hampering your business, buy ads for that specific keyword.
 This way you can be certain that you’re getting your business in front of customers first.
 Use the keyword in all of your content, and eventually, you should start to see the impact of that negative article fade into the sunset.